Natural Buckthorn and Invasive Species Control in Southeast Minnesota

 Southeast Minnesota is one of the most ecologically remarkable corners of the Midwest.
 The Driftless Area’s rugged limestone bluffs, oak savannas, spring-fed coulees, and Mississippi River floodplains support a stunning array of native plants and wildlife found almost nowhere else.
 But for decades, invasive species have been quietly dismantling this heritage.

 Buckthorn—both common and glossy—has colonized woodlands from Rochester to Winona to Houston County, forming dense, shading thickets that crowd out wildflowers, sedges, and native tree regeneration.
-Wild parsnip has spread through meadows and roadsides.
-Garlic mustard has taken hold in shaded understories.
 Without intervention, the region’s distinctive native communities are steadily shrinking.

 A Natural Solution Built for Driftless Terrain